heyitsalina/ant_search_algorithm/devs/docs/architecture.md

 ### Key Methods:

-- Generation and management of ants within the colony.
+- `add_ants`: Generation and management of ants within the colony.
-- Accumulation of resources from collected food.

 This focused overview emphasizes the system's modular design and the interaction between its components through specific methods, offering a clearer understanding of how the simulation operates.